per1234/EtherEvent/README.md

 - Repeat with other connected devices.
 The serial monitor will show details of the test communications.

 #### Usage
-`EtherEvent etherEvent` - Create an instance of the EtherEvent class called etherEvent.
+`EtherEvent etherEvent = EtherEvent(password)` - Create an instance of the EtherEvent class called etherEvent and set the authentication password.
 You can use any name you like in place of etherEvent.
-- Parameters: none
+- Parameters: password
+  - Type: const char
 - Returns: none

-`etherEvent.etherEventStart(mac, IP, password)` - Initialize the network
-- Parameter: mac - MAC address, if your device has the address printed on it use that or just pick any address that is unique on your network.
-  - Type: byte(array)
-- Parameter: IP - the IP Address of the arduino.
-You can use any IP address on your network that is not being used.
-  - Type: IPAddress
-- Parameter: password
-  - Type: char
-- Returns: none

-`etherEvent.availableEvent()` - Returns the number of chars of event including null terminator available to read.
+`etherEvent.availableEvent(ethernetServer)` - Returns the number of chars of event including null terminator available to read.
+- Parameters: ethernetServer - the EthernetServer object created in the Ethernet setup of the user's sketch
-- Parameters: none
+  - Type: EthernetServer
 - Returns: Number of chars in the event including the null terminator at the end of the string.
   - Type: byte